 There are 30 Osmium institutes worldwide, including the institute in Serbia.

 The main institute is Osmium-Institut GmbH in Germany which is managed by Dr Ingo Wolf.
-Its main tasks are researching, and to ensure a standardized trade with crystallized osmium.
-The institute supplies registered merchants and partners, and give them all the important information about Osmium.
+Its main tasks are researching, and ensuring a standardized trade with crystallized osmium.
+The institute supplies registered merchants and partners and gives them all the important information about Osmium.

 The work of the Osmium Institutes is managed by The Osmium-World Council.
 It is an independent group of various partners of experts in financial affairs.
 Last year in June, they organized the annual international osmium symposium in Dubai, where leaders from the world of osmium discussed customs regulations, new approaches, and goals for the future.

 In Serbia, you can buy the osmium from the company “Insignitus GOLD”,

 The purchase of osmium for business partners and final customers is available at www.buy-osmium.com.

 By the way, every piece of osmium is packed in protective foil boxes marked with OIC (Osmium Identification Code).

-Also, a package includes OCC (Owner Change Code), branded USB stick, a lamp, a brochure, and information material.
+Also, a package includes an OCC (Owner Change Code), a branded USB stick, a lamp, a brochure, and information material.

 Delivery time is between 1 and 6 weeks, depending on the order.
 Full advance payment is necessary.

 Investment or jewellery, that is the question

 At this moment, the osmium market is still relatively new.